brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

   return GPTlite(vocab_size)
 ```

-### Using a torchvision model {#torchvision-model}
+### Detour: using a pre-existing model {#torchvision-model}

-If you'd want to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd define the previous 2 methods as:
+Note that code this code is applicable to any model of type `torch.nn.Module` and any dataset of type `torch.utils.data.Dataset`.
+As an example. jf you'd want to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd define the previous 2 methods as:

 ```python
 import torchvision